plone/training/thirdparty_behaviors.rst

 Add teaser with collective.behavior.banner
 ------------------------------------------

-There are a lot of addons in Plone for sliders/banners/teasers.
+There are a lot of add-ons in Plone for sliders/banners/teasers.
 We thought there should be a better one and created ``collective.behavior.banner``.

 .. image:: http://imgs.xkcd.com/comics/standards.png

-Like many addons it has not yet been released on pypi but only exists as code on github.
+Like many add-ons it has not yet been released on pypi but only exists as code on github.

-The training-buildout hold a section ``[sources]`` that tells buildout to download a specific addon not from pypi but from some code repositiory (usually github):
+The training-buildout hold a section ``[sources]`` that tells buildout to download a specific add-on not from pypi but from some code repository (usually github):

 .. code-block:: cfg